jianyanglab/MeLoDe/docs/documentation/front-matter.md

 description: ~
 ---

-This theme introduces special [front matter](https://jekyllrb.com/docs/front-matter/) options available in all pages to configure the behavior of said page.
+This themeddddddd introduces special [front matter](https://jekyllrb.com/docs/front-matter/) options available in all pages to configure the behavior of said page.

 ## Setting a Homepage